-• Teaching: Excellence in teaching and a high potential for continued excellence are expected of Senior Lecturers seeking promotion to Principal Lecturer.
-Teaching excellence can be demonstrated with outstanding teaching performance as evidenced by peer reviews, student satisfaction, and student outcomes; innovations in pedagogical/course design; development and effective implementation of high impact learning experiences; presentations on teaching and learning at academic institutions and professional conferences; recognition of excellence by internal and external teaching awards; continued professional development in teaching, and other appropriate indicators as described in 4.3.
+Teaching: Excellence and effectiveness in teaching and a high potential for continued excellence and effectiveness are expected of Senior Lecturers seeking promotion to Principal Lecturer.
+Teaching excellence and effectiveness are described in sections 4.3 and 4.4.
 Excellence and impact in teaching should grow throughout the faculty member's career.

 5.2.3.
-For Promotion from Instructional Assistant Professor (or Assistant Professor of the Practice) to Instructional Associate Professor (or Associate Professor of the Practice)
+For Promotion from Instructional Assistant Professor to Instructional Associate Professor

-- Teaching: Excellence in teaching and a high potential for continued excellence are expected of an Instructional Assistant Professor or Assistant Professor of the Practice seeking promotion to Instructional Associate Professor or Associate Professor of the Practice, respectively.
-Teaching excellence should be demonstrated based on appropriate indicators described in 4.3. - Service: Effectiveness in service and a commitment to excellence in service (see indicators described in 4.5 and 4.6) are an expectation of Instructional Assistant Professors or Assistant Professors of the Practice seeking promotion for whom service is the assigned secondary duty.
-Service efforts may involve curriculum development, program supervision, ensuring program accreditation and other service activities that are critical to the teaching mission of the department or program.
-Significant service contributions to the institution and profession are expected and these contributions can often have strong synergies with their efforts in teaching.

-• Research: Effectiveness in research and a commitment to excellence in research (see indicators described in 4.1 and 4.2) are an expectation of the Instructional Assistant Professors or Assistant Professors of the Practice seeking promotion for whom research is the assigned secondary duty.
+- Teaching: Excellence in teaching and a high potential for continued excellence are expected of an Instructional Assistant Professor seeking promotion to Instructional Associate.
+Teaching excellence should be demonstrated based on appropriate indicators described in 4.3. - Service: Effectiveness in service and a commitment to excellence in service (see indicators described in 4.5 and 4.6) are an expectation of Instructional Assistant Professors seeking promotion for whom service is the assigned secondary duty.
+Definitions of effectiveness and excellence in service are defined in sections 4.5 and 4.6.
+Significant service contributions to the institution and profession are expected and these contributions can often have strong synergies with their efforts in teaching. - Research: Effectiveness in research and a commitment to excellence in research (see indicators described in 4.1 and 4.2) are an expectation of the Instructional Assistant Professors or Assistant Professors of the Practice seeking promotion for whom research is the assigned secondary duty.

 5.2.4.
-For Promotion from Instructional Associate Professor (or Associate Professor of the Practice) to Instructional Professor (or Professor of the Practice)
+For Promotion from Instructional Associate Professor to Instructional Professor

-- Teaching: Excellence in teaching and a high potential for continued excellence are expected of an Instructional Associate Professors or Associate Professor of the Practice seeking promotion to Instructional Professor or Professor of the Practice, respectively.
+- Teaching: The highest level of excellence in teaching and a high potential for continued excellence are expected of an Instructional Associate Professors seeking promotion to Instructional Professor.
 Teaching excellence should be demonstrated based on appropriate indicators described in 4.3.
-Leadership and impact in teaching and scholarship of teaching should grow and broaden in scope throughout the faculty member's career. - Service: Effectiveness in service and a commitment to excellence in service (see indicators described in 4.5 and 4.6) are an expectation of Instructional Associate Professors or Associate Professors of the Practice seeking promotion for whom service is the assigned secondary duty.
-Service efforts may involve curriculum development, program supervision, ensuring program accreditation and other service activities that are critical to the teaching mission of the department or program.
+Leadership and impact in teaching and scholarship of teaching should grow and broaden in scope throughout the faculty member's career. - Service: The highest level of effectiveness in service and a commitment to excellence in service (see indicators described in 4.5 and 4.6) are an expectation of Instructional Associate Professors seeking promotion for whom service is the assigned secondary duty.
 Significant service contributions to the institution and profession are expected and these service contributions should have strong synergies with their efforts in teaching.
 Leadership and impact of service should grow throughout the faculty member's career. - Research: Effectiveness in research and a commitment to excellence in research (see indicators described in 4.1 and 4.2) are an expectation of the Instructional Associate Professors or Associate Professors of the Practice seeking promotion for whom research is the assigned secondary duty.

 Leadership and impact in research should grow and broaden in scope throughout the faculty member's career.